Always take lorazepam exactly as a doctor or pharmacist has told you.

 Urgent advice: Contact 111 for advice now if:

-Take the lorazepam packet or leaflet inside it, plus any remaining medicine, with you.
+Bring the lorazepam packet or leaflet inside it, any remaining medicine, and any other medicines you take.